-The teams behind the scenes at the Royal Opera House are always busy, but this season has been particularly eventful.
-From the epic prop demands of David McVicar’s upcoming Les Troyens to the mammoth task facing the costume team reviving Alice’s Adventures in Wonderland, all have been hard at work ensuring that productions on stage live up to the Royal Opera House’s world class reputation.
+The teams behind the scenes at the Royal Opera House are always busy.
+From the epic prop demands of David McVicar’s magnificent production of Berlioz’s Les Troyens to the mammoth task that faces the costume team for every revival of Christopher Wheeldon’s spectacular ballet Alice’s Adventures in Wonderland, all are hard at work ensuring that productions on stage live up to the Royal Opera House’s world-class reputation.

-Recently, we followed the Props team as they embarked on the gruesome task of creating the famous severed head from Salome.
+We followed the Props team as they embarked on the gruesome task of creating the famous severed head from Richard Strauss’s opera Salome in McVicar’s haunting production.
 The work, carried out by prop maker Steve Jolley, took three months and was documented in a short film.
-The full process was so fascinating, and took such an enormous amount of work, that we’ve cut an extended version to showcase it:
+The full process is so fascinating, and takes such an enormous amount of work, that it’s well worth a look at the extended video:

-The Props team have also had the more appetising job of creating an array of fake food for Robert Carsen’s new production of Falstaff.
-An entire banquet was created from latex – from a whole salmon to summer puddings and garden salads.
+The Props team occasionally has more appetising jobs – such as creating an array of fake food for Robert Carsen’s charming production of Verdi’s operatic comedy Falstaff.
+An entire banquet was created from latex, from a whole salmon to summer puddings and garden salads.
 View our gallery of prop food.

-The Costume Department has also been a whirl of activity.
-The return of The Sleeping Beauty in late 2011 saw the corridors and workrooms of Covent Garden filled with multicoloured tutus in preparation for the staging of a piece with a huge cast.
-Costume Workshop Manager Mal Barton showed us how a tutu is made, and gave us a glimpse into fitting First Artist Claire Calvert for her Lilac Fairy costume.
-This followed the dazzling insight into the costumes for Jewels – a must-watch for fans of all things sparkly.
+The Costume Department is always a whirl of activity.
+Every return of The Royal Ballet’s classic production of The Sleeping Beauty sees the corridors and workrooms of Covent Garden filled with multicoloured tutus.
+Costume Workshop Manager Mal Barton showed us how a tutu is made, and gave us a glimpse into fitting Claire Calvert for her Lilac Fairy costume.
+This followed the dazzling insight into the costumes for George Balanchine’s aptly named ballet Jewels – a must-watch for fans of all things sparkly.

-With around 3,000 wigs produced for the opera and ballet companies, the season has also been demanding for the Wigs department.
+With around 3,000 wigs produced for the opera and ballet companies, each Season presents new demands for the Wigs department.
 As well as producing headpieces for new production, the team also maintain those worn in revived productions – a staggering 100,000 wigs are maintained by the small team per year.
 Watch our short film about the wigs department.